tu-delft-library/il-master-thesis-guide/book/0-information-skills.md

 GenAI use comes with a lot of considerations, and this means you should critically evaluate the output of a tool, as well as the need to use a tool.
 We provide here some general considerations you should take into account, as well as five principles on working with AI in general.
 Where relevant, we provide additional considerations in related chapters.

-Texts below are adapted from:
+The texts below are adapted from:
 - "What is Generative AI?".
-Walma, L., & Looij, M. <a href=https://ai-for-literature-review.github.io/Guide/part1/what-is-genai.html target=_blank>AI for Literature Review</a> is licensed CC-BY
+Walma, L., & Looij, M. <a href=https://ai-for-literature-review.github.io/Guide/part1/what-is-genai.html target=_blank>AI for Literature Review</a> is licensed under <a href="https://creativecommons.org/licenses/by/4.0/" target=_blank>CC-BY-4.0</a>
-- "AI Literacy for Lecturers" by Teaching and Learning Services, TU Delft is licensed CC-BY-NC-SA-4.0
+- <a href="https://www.tudelft.nl/teaching-support/educational-training/continuing-professional-development/ai-literacy-for-lecturers" target=_blank>AI Literacy for Lecturers</a> by Teaching and Learning Services, TU Delft is licensed under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/" target=_blank>CC-BY-NC-SA-4.0</a>

 ````{tab-set}